LdDl/gan-go/cmd/examples/train_embedding/README.md

 Restrictions:
 * Assume that vocabulary size is 50
-* Max amount of words in a text assesment 5
+* Max amount of words in a text assesment is 5

 So, neural network structure would be:
 * Input shape equals to {**1** x **Max number of words in a sentence**}.
 Max number of words is defined as "5"